youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 Our desired type scale uses [Montserrat](https://fonts.google.com/specimen/Montserrat) for titles and [Domine](https://fonts.google.com/specimen/Domine) for body text.
 The relevant font files are already added to the `res/fonts` folder of your project.

-**Note:** Unfortunately Compose does not support Android's [Downloadable Fonts](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts) feature at this time.
+**com.example.sky.database.Note:** Unfortunately Compose does not support Android's [Downloadable Fonts](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts) feature at this time.

 Create a new file `Typography.kt` in the `theme` package.
 Let's first define the [`FontFamily`](https://developer.android.com/reference/kotlin/androidx/compose/ui/text/font/FontFamily)s (which combine the different weights of each [`Font`](https://developer.android.com/reference/kotlin/androidx/compose/ui/text/font/Font) ):